DarthParametric/RT_Tabletop_Miniature_Bases_For_Inventory_Screen/README.md

 You can move individual mods from the ActiveModifications section to the DisabledModifications section if you want to disable them without physically removing them.

-Alternatively, use [ModFinder](https://www.nexusmods.com/warhammer40kroguetrader/mods/146) to install the mod.

-It should be fine to install the mod in an existing game at any point right up to completing Argenta's quest in chapter 4 (or after if you're willing to use Toybox to manually spawn the helmets).
+## User Settings
+You can configure the mod's settings via the Owlcat Mod Menu (Shift-F10 by default).
+Click on the Settings button next to the mod's name in the list, which will open its settings page.
+Here you can enable or disable base swapping, choose the type of base you want to use, and whether you want to disable the post-process effects such as the green scanlines, the distortion effect, and the floating servoskull in the background.
+Once you have changed the settings to your desired values, hit the Apply button at the bottom to save them.

+Your settings will be saved in a `DPTabletopMiniatureBases_Data.json` file in the Modifications folder.
+The settings apply universally across all saves.

 ## Known Issues
-Choosing the option to disable the scanline VFX and servoskull will also disable the background image, leaving your character in a black void.
-This is unavoidable as they are all linked together in a single post-processing object.
+Choosing the option to disable post-process effects will also disable the background image, leaving your character in a black void.
+This is unavoidable as they are all linked together in a single post-process object.

 ## Acknowledgements
-Many thanks to the modders on the Owlcat Dicord, but particularly microsoftenator2022 and Kurufinve, for helping to coach me through my ineptitude in order to get the mod working.
+Many thanks to the modders on the Owlcat Dicord, but particularly microsoftenator2022, Kurufinve, and ADDB for helping to coach me through my ineptitude in order to get the mod working.